sidneykung/online_shopper_intentions/README.md

 ![metrics](/visualizations/final_metrics.png)

-Our final model will be the Decision Tree with `max_depth=3` and `class_weight=balanced`.
+The final model will be the Decision Tree with `max_depth=3` and `class_weight=balanced`.
 Even though it had a worse recall the the RFECV model, this one is not as overfit.
 Therefore, it is ideal for testing on unseen data.

 We tried performing grid search with cross validation to optimize other hyperparameters, but they perform almost exactly the same as this model.